Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

-The fractional power scattered per unit solid angle is quantified by the bidirectional reflectance distribution function (BRDF), and the power spectrum of noise due to back scattered light is $S\propto \beta\kappa S_\xi$, where $\beta$ is the BRDF of the backscattering surface (i.e., the baffles and beamtube) and $\kappa$ is related to the square of the mirror BRDF.
-Motion of the beamtube $S_\xi$ takes into account fringe-wrapping of the back-scattered light due to motion of the tube, as explained in~\cite{2012OExpr..20.8329O} and Section 3.1 of~\cite{bai_scatter}.
-Here we use beamtube motion measured from the LIGO Livingston observatory, but the Cosmic Explorer baffles can be suspended to reduce their motion if necessary.
+The fractional power scattered per unit solid angle is quantified by the bidirectional reflectance distribution function (BRDF), and the power spectrum of noise due to back scattered light is $S\propto \beta\kappa S_\xi$, where $\beta$ is the BRDF of the backscattering surface (i.e., the baffles and beam tube) and $\kappa$ is related to the square of the mirror BRDF.
+Furthermore, $S_\xi$ is the longitudinal displacement noise of the beam tube, taking into account fringe-wrapping as explained in~\cite{2012OExpr..20.8329O} and Section 3.1 of~\cite{bai_scatter}.
+Here we use beam tube motion measured from the LIGO Livingston observatory, but the Cosmic Explorer baffles can be suspended to reduce their motion if necessary.
 Cosmic Explorer will likely use baffles with a black nickel coating with a BRDF of \SI{e-3}{\per\steradian}~\cite{Ananyeva2019}, however diamond-like carbon coatings with a BRDF of \SI{e-4}{\per\steradian} can be used if necessary.

-Surface roughness of spatial frequency $\xi$ gives rise to scattering at angle $\theta \sim \lambda\xi$, where $\lambda$ is the optical wavelength, and $\theta$ is measured relative to the beam tube axis.
-The BRDF for this small angle scattering due to surface roughness is proportional to the PSD of the mirror surface variations at spatial frequency $\xi$.
-In Sec.~2.2 of~\cite{bai_scatter} an upper limit requirement is provided for the surface PSD, shown in \cref{fig:mirror_psd}, over an appropriate range of spatial frequencies that scatter into the tube, which we believe is achievable since it is within a factor of ten of the Advanced LIGO test mass surface PSDs at all frequencies.
-The corresponding upper limit on the scattered light noise is plotted in \cref{fig:scatter} (left), assuming a \SI{120}{\cm} tube diameter and \SI{100}{\cm} baffle aperture diameter.
+Surface roughness of spatial frequency $\nu$ gives rise to scattering at angle $\theta \sim \lambda \nu$, where $\lambda$ is the optical wavelength, and $\theta$ is measured relative to the beam tube axis.
+The BRDF for this small angle scattering due to surface roughness is proportional to the PSD of the mirror surface variations at spatial frequency $\nu$.
+The left panel of \cref{fig:scatter} shows the noise due to surface scattering using the surface PSD shown in \cref{fig:mirror_psd}, assuming a \SI{120}{\cm} tube diameter and \SI{100}{\cm} baffle aperture diameter.
+This PSD, with functional form $S(\nu) = (\SI{0.03}{\nm^2\,\mm}) / (\SI{1}{\mm} \times \nu)$, is an upper limit requirement on the surface roughness over an appropriate range of spatial scales that scatter into the tube, based on Sec.~2.2 of~\cite{bai_scatter}, which results in noise due to surface scattering that is at least a factor of ten below the design sensitivity at all frequencies.
+This requirement is comparable to the surface roughness that has already been achieved with the Advanced LIGO test masses at spatial scales below a few centimeters.
+(Comparison is harder at larger spatial scales, where the Advanced LIGO surface roughness is not well characterized.)